hugochang1/Tutorial/Spec/Location/Major Achievements/readme.md

 ## landing SUPL2.0 in 2013
+  - my effort
+    - fix all SUPL protocol stack issue
+    - provide the documentation and training within my compnay
+  - result
     - study the spec within 1 month and pass all test cases by using Spirent test machine within 2 months

 ## AOSP AGPS in 2014
   - purpose
     - to remove the dependency of our proprietary modules in Android Framework which our Tier-1 customers didn't like it
   - scope
     - impact modules: Android Framework, GPS Daemon, AGPS Daemon and MD
+  - my effort
     - coordinate with 10 colleagues to achieve this architecture change
     - re-design interface between GPS and AGPS, AGPS and MD
+    - coordinate the integration test and issue tracking
   - result
     - complete the architecture change within 3 months including full SQC and success landing to all our next platforms
     - our customer, LG and Samsung, adopted our solutions
-	- introduce the unity AGPSD to all of different Android versions (ex: K, L, M, N, O, P, Q, R, S, ...etc.)
+	- introduce the unity AGPS daemon to all of different Android versions (ex: K, L, M, N, O, P, Q, R, S, ...etc.)
 	  - it can help reduce the overall effort for maintenance and fully use of AGPS daemon

 ## AGPSD refactoring in 2015
   - purpose
-    - there are too many redundant source codes in AGPS daemon and hard to maintain it
+    - there are too many redundant codes in AGPS daemon and hard to maintain it
       - the reason of redundant source codes was from porting to different OS, ex: AGPS solution was designed in the feature phone with non-Android OS and leverage this SW to Android Smart phone
       - because different OS has different OS API, IPC and libraries
     - most AGPS test case need to be performed with the test machine (ex: Spirent or R&S) and it take time to do that
-      - introduce the auto test in AGPS daemon to easy test all SUPL flows and SUPL parameters by itself without using any test machine
   - scope
     - mainly in AGPS Daemon
+  - my effort
+    - select the source code we need to modify frequently and refactoring it
+    - introduce the auto test in AGPS daemon to easy test all SUPL flows and SUPL parameters by itself without using any test machine
   - result
     - reduce almost half percentage of source code which we need to change frequently (30,000 lines -> 15,000 lines)
-    - design at least 100 test cases including SUPL and control plane
+    - design at least 100 test cases including SUPL and control plane to guarantee the stability of AGPS daemon
     - one round auto test can be done within 2 mintues (compare to real lab test > 1 day)

 ## LPPe development in 2017